remote-wind/remote-wind/readme.md

 export REMOTE_WIND_EMAIL_PASSWORD="secret"
 ```
 REMOTE_WIND_GEONAMES is a [geonames.org](http://www.geonames.org) username.
+If you use an IDE on

+#### Adding vars to your OS-X destop enviroment
-If you use an IDE on OS-x such as rubymine, you should add the following to /etc/launchd.conf
+OS-x such as rubymine, you should add the following to /etc/launchd.conf
+(you do not need to add them to ~/.profile as well).
 ```
 set_env REMOTE_WIND_EMAIL your@emai.com
 set_env REMOTE_WIND_PASSWORD password